Curriculum

 National Security Simulation Exercise of Competition, Crisis, and Conflict (NSEC3)

 NSEC3 is a scenario-based, experiential learning exercise in which students roleplay as leaders at the strategic and enterprise level to develop a strategic estimate and an options brief.
-It includes a fourteen-session distributive phase followed by a collective phase where students will interact with other Senior Service Colleges, the Swedish Defense University, and other international partners during a seven-day culminating exercise at Carlisle.
+It includes a fifteen-session distributive phase followed by a collective phase where students will interact with other Senior Service Colleges, the Swedish Defense University, and other international partners during a seven-day culminating exercise at Carlisle.
 NSEC3 builds on the knowledge and skills introduced in the core curriculum.
-Students will be assessed on a two to three page information paper, an oral presentation/media interview based on your student role, and seminar contribution to two group assignments.
+Students will be assessed on a two to three page information paper, an oral presentation/media interview based on your student role,reflective journals, and seminar contribution to two group assignments.

 Commandant's Reading Program (DCRP)